A few weeks ago I spent an amazing 24 hours in London with one of my best friends. Here’s my guide to getting the most out of London this Christmas.

 Winter Wonderland is home to the UK’s largest outdoor Ice Rink.
 However, I would also recommend outdoor ice-skating at the National History Museum.
 With it’s hundreds of fairy lights and Christmas tree centre piece, there’s nothing but magic here.
 I would recommend a post-skating snack of giant marshmallows from one of the little food stalls!

 As always, the West End is bursting at the seams with shows.
 Without pre-planning, we found it difficult to get tickets at a reasonable price.
 That is until my friend (shout out to Orla) had the idea to check out availability at the box office.
 We got premium level tickets for £25 each (normally priced at £51) for Agatha Christie’s Witness for the Prosecution.
-This production is staged in a a unique court room setting inside County Hall, adjacent to the London Eye on London’s South Bank.
+This production was staged in a a unique court room setting inside County Hall, adjacent to the London Eye on London’s South Bank.
 If you are a fan of a murder mystery, this one is definitely for you.